 Photo from Mike Kalasnik

 Barnes & Noble dedicated their RICHLAND store in late 1997.
 TGI Fridays relocated from another space in the mall around this time.
 The restaurant was shuttered in March 2013.
-Barnes & Noble pulled the plug on their store in early 2024, in anticipation of a major redevelopment of the shopping hub.
+Barnes & Noble pulled the plug on their store in late 2023, in anticipation of a major redevelopment.

 Photo from www.colliers.com